FlipEnergy/owncast-helm-chart/README.md

 # Helm chart for deploying Owncast to K8s
 **Go to artifact hub for versions.**

-Bare bones helm chart for deploying [Owncast](https://owncast.online/) to k8s.
+A simple helm chart for deploying [Owncast](https://owncast.online/) to k8s.

 see [values.yaml](owncast/values.yaml) for configurations.